Most Popular Links

 County Agricultural Commissioners (CACs) enforce federal and state pesticide laws and regulations at the local level.
 CACs issue site-specific local permits for the use of restricted materials, conduct on-site application inspections, administer full pesticide use reporting, conduct worker safety inspections, and investigate pesticide incidents.

-- Environmental Impact Report Functional Equivalency (PDF, 40 kb) contains an overview of the California Environmental Quality Act and functional equivalency.
-(Excerpt from the Pesticide Use Enforcement Program Standards Compendium, Volume 3, Restricted Materials and Permitting )
+- Environmental Impact Report Functional Equivalency, PDF (40 kb) contains an overview of the California Environmental Quality Act and functional equivalency.
+(Excerpt from the Pesticide Use Enforcement Program Standards Compendium, Volume 3, Restricted Materials and Permitting)

 - Laws and regulations

-- California laws (opens in new window)
+- California laws (Food and Agricultural Code)

-- California regulations
+- California regulations (Title 3)

-- Structural Pest Control
+- Structural Pest Control Board

 - California laws (Business and Professions Code, Division 3) (opens in new window)